RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we presented RACCER, the first RL-specific approach to generating counterfactual explanations.
-We designed and implemented three novel counterfactual properties that reflect the sequential and stochastic nature of RL tasks, and provided a heuristic tree search approach to finding a counterfactual that optimizes these properties.
-We evaluated our approach in a Stochastic GridWorld and a more complex chess tasks, and showed that RACCER generates counterfactuals that are easier to reach and provide the desired outcomes more often compared to baseline approaches.
-We have also conducted a user study, and shown that users presented with counterfactuals generated by RACCER could correctly predict behavior of RL agents twice more frequently compared to users presented with baseline explanations.
-This indicates that RL-specific counterfactuals help users better understand and anticipate agent's behavior.
+We designed and implemented three novel counterfactual properties that reflect the sequential and stochastic nature of RL tasks, and provided a heuristic tree search approach for optimizing these properties.
+We evaluated our approach in Stochastic GridWorld and Frozen Lake environments and showed that RACCER generates counterfactuals that are easier to reach and provide the desired outcomes more often compared to baseline approaches.
+We have also conducted a user study, and shown that RACCER helps users better predict the behavior of RL agents, and produces explanations that are perceived as more useful, detailed,d and complete compared to GANterfactual-RL.

-In this work we have limited our search to only the best counterfactual.
-In the future work, we hope to expand our search to include a set of diverse counterfactual explanations optimizing different counterfactual properties.
-In this way, users would have a wider choice of potential actionable advice.
-Similarly, we have also assumed in our work that all counterfactual properties are of the same importance to the user.
-However, some users might be more interested in a shorter but riskier path, while others might prefer safety over speed.
-In the future work we hope to utilize a human-in-the-loop approach to generate personalized counterfactual explanations that fit users preferences.
+In this work, we have limited our search to only the best counterfactual.
+In future work, we hope to expand our search to include a set of diverse counterfactual explanations optimizing different counterfactual properties.
+In this way, users would have a wider choice of potentially actionable advice.
+Additionally, we have only explored the prefactual explanations which explore how changes in the current state can lead to different outcomes.
+In future work, we hope to investigate counterfactuals that explore past decisions and compare them to prefactuals in RL.